ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 ### Bitswap

-IPFS nodes use Bitswap, a <VueCustomTooltip label="Unlike a request-response protocol, all nodes in the system receive every message transmitted, and decide whether the message received should be immediately discarded, stored or processed." underlined multiline is-medium>message-based protocol</VueCustomTooltip>, to fetch and send blocks of data.
-The process is as follows:
+IPFS nodes use Bitswap, a <VueCustomTooltip label="Unlike a request-response protocol, all nodes in the system receive every message transmitted, and decide whether the message received should be immediately discarded, stored or processed." underlined multiline is-medium>message-based protocol</VueCustomTooltip>, to fetch, route and transfer blocks of data.

-1. Requesting nodes broadcast a <VueCustomTooltip label="A list of the CIDs of data blocks that an IPFS node wants to receive from peers in the network." underlined>wantlist</VueCustomTooltip> message to peers in the network.
-1. Peers receiving the wantlist eventually process and respond to the requester with one of the following:
-   - A _have_ message, indicating the peer has a CID requested.
-   - A _don't-have_ message, indicating the peer DOES NOT have a requested CID.
-1. The requester sends a _want-block_ message to peers that responded with a _have_ message, which requests that the peer send the block of data specified by the requesters wantlist.
-1. Peers send the block to the requester.
-1. As soon as the requesting node receives the wanted block, it broadcasts a message to peers that it no longer needs the requested block.

 :::callout
 Peers also store wantlists, so that if a peer receives requested blocks at a later time, it can then send them to the node that originally requested the data blocks.